Whistleblowing Under California Employment Laws

 For example, certain cities such as Los Angeles and San Francisco have their local laws and ordinances.
 Reporting potential violations of those local laws are now covered by California’s whistleblower laws.

-What Counts as Retaliation Under the Whistleblower Law?
+What Counts as Retaliation Under the California Whistleblower Laws?

 Whistleblower retaliation can take many forms.